xrarch/newsdk/README.md

 # sdk

-Self-hosting toolchain for the XR/station platform, rewritten in the Jackal language.
+Self-hosting toolchain for the XR/station platform.

-Features a self-hosting compiler for the Jackal language, an assembler, a linker, and a multi-threaded build tool.
+Features a self-hosting compiler for the Jackal language, an assembler, a linker, and a multi-threaded build tool; all written in Jackal.
 These tools can run on any platform that has a C compiler, and also on the XR/17032 and fox32 architectures.

 ## Usage